noscripter/ycmd/JAVA_SUPPORT.md

 So we need a message pump and despatch thread.
 This is actually the `LanguageServerConnection`, which implements `thread`.
-It's main method simply listens on the socket/stream and despatches complete messages to the `LanguageServerCompleter`.
+It's main method simply listens on the socket/stream and dispatches complete messages to the `LanguageServerCompleter`.
 It does this:

 * For `requests`: similarly to the TypeScript completer, using python `event`